-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills rising to the highest level in three weeks, while rates on six-month bills were unchanged.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills falling to their lowest level in six weeks.

-The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.015 percent, up from 0.010 percent last week.
-Another $24 billion in six-month bills was auctioned at a discount rate of 0.040 percent, the same as last week.
+The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.020 percent, down from 0.025 percent last week.
+Another $28 billion in six-month bills was auctioned at a discount rate of 0.070 percent, unchanged from last week.

-The three-month rate was the highest since those bills averaged 0.020 percent on Sept.
-8.
+The three-month rate was the lowest since those bills averaged 0.010 percent on Oct.
+14.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.10 percent last week from 0.12 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.14 percent last week unchanged from the previous week.

 - Budget, Tax & Economy